HAIR CARE PRODUCTS (NON-COLORING)

 33832

-Chemicals associated with cancer can be found in food and a lot of other ordinary items.
-But, no kind of consumer items is susceptible to less government inspection than cosmetics and other personal care products, including Intensity Conditioning Therapy.
-While many of the chemicals in cosmetics likely pose very little risk, your exposure to some has been associated with significant health concerns, including cancer.
+Chemicals associated with cancer are found in food and several other commonly used products.
+But, no area of consumer products is susceptible to less government direction than cosmetics and other personal products, including Intensity Conditioning Therapy.
+Although many of the chemicals in cosmetics and personal care products probably pose minimal risk, being exposed to a few is associated with serious health concerns, including cancer.